-If you are an insurer engaged in a trade or business of making refunds or reimbursements of qualified tuition and related expenses, you are not required, but may choose, to file Form 1098-T for 2002.
+Also, if you are an insurer engaged in a trade or business of making refunds or reimbursements of qualified tuition and related expenses, you are required to file Form 1098-T. See box 7 on page ET-3.

 Eligible educational institution.
-An eligible educational institution is a college, university, vocational school, or other post-secondary educational institution that is described in section 481 of the Higher Education Act of 1965; and that is eligible to participate in the Department of Education's student aid programs.
-This includes most accredited public, nonprofit, and private post-secondary institutions.
+An eligible educational institution is a college, university, vocational school, or other post-secondary educational institution that is described in section 481 of the Higher Education Act of 1965 as in effect on August 5, 1997, and that is eligible to participate in the Department of Education's student aid programs.
+This includes most accredited public, nonprofit, and private post-secondary